Breakout Sessions: Friday

 One of the most interesting topics in the journalism industry today is the discussion over what to do about comment sections.
 Almost every news site has one, but many still have questions about how to handle them.
 How do we keep them civil?
 Should we moderate them?
 Push the conversation over to social media?
 Prohibit comments on certain stories?
 Hear how some journalists wrangle online discussion around their content and use it to build audience and community, as well as why some news organizations have chosen to end commenting completely.
 We also will share research-based techniques for improving comment sections.

-Trainers: Marie K. Shanahan, assistant journalism professor, University of Connecticut; Natalie Jomini Stroud, associate professor of communication studies, University of Texas at Austin and director, Engaging News Project
+Trainers: Marie K. Shanahan, assistant professor of journalism, University of Connecticut; Natalie Jomini Stroud, associate professor of communication studies, University of Texas at Austin and director, Engaging News Project

 Marie K. Shanahan, assistant journalism professor, University of Connecticut